ocaml/platform-blog/merlin-2-0-0-released.md

 * jumping to the definition of any identifier,
 * quickly reporting errors in the editor.

+**TODO** mention that it is editor-agnostic and that Vim and Emacs are both supported (you can leave Sublime Text support out for more suspense in the next section).

 ### What's new

 This release provides great improvements in robustness and quality of analysis.
 Files that changed on disk are now automatically reloaded.
-Parsing process is finer grained to provide more accurate recovery and error messages.
+The parsing process is finer grained to provide more accurate recovery and error messages.
 Integration with Jane Street Core and js\_of\_ocaml has also improved.